2bt/fakesid/docs/tutorial.md

 As with all trackers, it may require some time to get familiar with all the ins and outs.
-If you already have experience with other trackers (especially C64 ones), the transition should not be too hard, however.
+If you already have experience with other trackers (especially C64 ones), the transition should not be too hard.
 But maybe this is your first time encountering a music tracker.
 Maybe you just installed Fake SID on your phone and are excited to create your very first chiptune.